 - Progressive: $345 annual rate

 - USAA: $371 annual rate

 - Geico: $443 annual rate

-However, the SR22 insurance cost can still differ, depending on certain factors.
-To find how much does SR22 insurance cost in Minnesota, you can compare the quotes on MoneyGeek’s website.
+However, the SR22 Insurance cost can still differ, depending on certain factors.
+To find how much does SR22 Insurance cost in Minneapolis, you can compare the quotes on MoneyGeek’s website.

 Do note that the more severe your violation, the more expensive your policy will be.
 If you have a poor traffic track record, you won’t get good driver discounts.
 Thus, your insurance cost will be higher.

-Like all other states, getting an SR22 Minnesota is also a hefty increment to your insurance cost.
+Like all other states, getting an SR22 Insurance in Minneapolis is also a hefty increment to your insurance cost.
 However, it’s the price you have to pay if you want your license reinstated.

 Additionally, it’s recommended to compare the quotes from different companies before choosing one.
-Hopefully, this guide would have given you a clear idea of SR22 in Minnesota and everything you need to know about it.
+Hopefully, this guide would have given you a clear idea of Minnesota SR22 Specialist State and everything you need to know about it.